SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 Here the user can either drag-and-drop a file or use the browse option to browse their computer.
-The user is able to upload one or more files, or a single ``.tar.gz`` file that either can be extracted once uploaded or simply upload the ``.tar.gz`` as the file it is.
+The user is able to upload one or more files, or a ``.tar.gz`` or a ``.zip`` file that either can be extracted once uploaded or simply choose to upload the file as an archive.
 The files will be uploaded to the current folder.

 .. figure::  images/screens/files/upload_with_file.png